DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (i) A brief description of the sponsoring organization.

-(j) The name, title, and address of the program director and a description of his or her
+(j) The name, title, and address of the program director and a description of the program

 (l) A description of the physical facilities or laboratory available to ensure a proper